 There are certain common misconceptions about how a productive working process should look like which slow us down.
 Oftentimes we’re afraid to start thinking about all the things that could go wrong, the multitude of tasks we have to finish up before a deadline, or come up with ideas that we turn down before we even speak them up because they sound stupid or utopic.

 However, this irrelevant fear inhibits our growth and the chance for a potential productive session.
 As such, if we allow ourselves to give course to imperfect products and unfinished ideas, it gets easier to learn from our failures and mistakes in the process.
-From that point, building a successful product is a matter of time.
+From that point, building a successful product is only a matter of time.
 One important aspect to consider is to not criticize your attempts, but rather analyze them and find where you can improve them next time.

 Moreover, to achieve effortless productivity, you’ll have to sustain a certain pace.
 Don’t exhaust yourself and consume all your resources at the beginning of a process, but distribute them evenly during its duration and make sure to store your energy for the entire period.
 To come up with a pace, try out different scenarios.
 For example, if you’re a writer, make it a plan to write 300 words everyday for a certain number of days.